tklarryonline/tklarryonline.github.io/_posts/2014-08-30-automate-post-drafting-for-jekyll.md

 Drafts need to be published.
 Using this as the starting point, you may want to write another Thor task to publish your drafts with date and time.
 Sooner or later, I would write another blog post about publishing drafts and refactoring my Thor tasks.

-Furthermore, this post is not limitted to only Jekyll.
+Furthermore, this post is not limited to only Jekyll.
 Any other static site generators that use Markdown (or text-based post) can also use Thor to improve their blogging flow.